The Assessment Body for Systems Thinking Practitioners

 A. SPA provides, on this page, an End Point Assessment Agreement, for providers to reference.

-Q. What is the necessary proof of attainment of Functional Skills at L2?
-What proof of qualification is acceptable?
+Q. What is the required attainment of Functional Skills at L2, and what proof of qualification is acceptable?

-A. Apprentices need to prove attainment of English and Mathematics functional skills at L2 (GCSE or equivalent).
+A. Apprentice attainment of English and Mathematics functional skills at L2 (GCSE or equivalent) is optional, to be agreed with each apprentice and their employer.

 Q. When should apprentices work on their Portfolio - is 50% of it completed during the course modules and then the rest after Gateway?
 What evidence should be included in that Portfolio; is it for the professional discussion, in support of the Project Report, or a combination?